ElectNewt/ElectNewt/README.md

 Apart from everyting I write for my website, I maintain two projects for the open source world:
 - [EjemploRop](https://github.com/ElectNewt/EjemploRop): Implementation of Raiway oriented programming in C#.
 - [DiContainer](https://github.com/ElectNewt/Netmentor.DiContainer): Dependency injection container for C#.

+Alternatively I have a few more libraries that I've been working on.
 - [SocialGiveaway](https://github.com/ElectNewt/SocialGiveaway): App which allows to do raffles using different social network APIs.
-- [Distribt](https://github.com/ElectNewt/Distribt): Repo which impmeents a distributed system.
+- [Distribt](https://github.com/ElectNewt/Distribt): Repo which implements a distributed system.
+- [Guía completa de desarrollo full stack con .NET](https://www.netmentor.es/libros/guia-completa-desarrollo-full-stack): I wrote a book about building applications with .NET.

 You are free to join in the development to improve them.